Stephen Hahn: U.S. Commissioner of Food and Drugs

 The FDA was criticized in the beginning stages of the pandemic in the U.S. for moving slowly and bureaucratically in approving COVID-19 tests developed by laboratories, prompting concerns from academic medical centers and others.
 On February 29, 2020, the FDA allowed laboratories to begin using tests after validation, but still required emergency use authorization applications.
 Over the following months, the FDA approved many COVID-19 tests, including lab-developed and non-lab-developed tests.
 In August 2020, the Trump administration blocked the FDA from regulating COVID-19 tests and a wide array of other laboratory tests.
 The move was strongly opposed by Hahn and the FDA, and came after rising tensions between Hahn and Azar.
 The sudden move was criticized by public health experts, who stated the change could lead to more unreliable or defective coronavirus tests entering the market, and pointed out that testing shortages were by that point primarily attributable to shortages of swabs, chemical reagents, and other supplies, rather than a lack of approved tests.

 After controversy over the hydroxychloroquine and plasma authorizations, Hahn transferred two political appointees from the top public relations and communications posts at the agency, replacing them with career civil servants on an acting basis.
 Emily Miller, the agency's top spokesperson, who had no prior medical or science experience, was removed on August 28 after just two weeks on the job.
 On September 2 John "Wolf" Wagner, a close ally of chief DHS spokesman Michael Caputo, was removed from his post as FDA's associate commissioner for external affairs after serving for two months.

 Hahn left office on January 20, 2021.
 Six months later he assumed the role of chief medical officer of Flagship Pioneering, the venture firm behind Moderna.

 Memberships

 Hahn is a member of the American Society of Clinical Oncology, American Society for Radiation Oncology, Radiation Research Society, American Society of Photobiology, American Association for Cancer Research, and the University of Pennsylvania's John Morgan Society.

 Personal life

-Hahn has been married for more than 30 years and has four children.
+Hahn has been married for more than 40 years and has four children, and 5 grandchildren.